varigence/docs/bimlflex/reference-documentation/settings/ZipArchiveImport.md

 # Zip Archive Import

-Determines whether imported files are compressed when they are archived.
+Determines if imported files are compressed when they are archived.

 Notes: